aws/aws-toolkit-jetbrains/designs/credentialManagement/credentialManagement.md

 ## Classes and Concepts
 ![ClassDiagram]

-1. `AwsRegion` - Date class that represents an AWS Region and joins together related data for that region.
+1. `AwsRegion` - Data class that represents an AWS Region and joins together related data for that region.
 This data is sourced from the endpoints.json file.
 It contains the following data:
     1. `ID` - Contains the ID of the region  (e.g. `us-west-2`)
     1. `Name` - Contains the human readable name for the region (e.g. `US West (Oregon)`)
     1. `Partiton ID` - Contains the ID of the top level AWS partition (e.g. `aws`, `aws-cn`)

 1. `CredentialIdentifier` - Represents the globally unique identifier for a possible credential profile in the toolkit.
-This identifier must be deterministic meaning that if two `CredentialIdentifier`s for the same credential source should be equal even across different IDE sessions.
+This identifier must be deterministic, meaning a credential source should have identical `CredentialIdentifier` values when represented by different instances, or when used across different IDE sessions.
 This is shown to the user as the **Profile** in the UI.

 1. `AwsCredentialsProvider` - SDK interface that resolves AWS Credentials from the provider.
 For more info, see [AwsCredentialsProvider] in the SDK.